 Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of the Chautauqua County Industrial Development Agency ("CCIDA") or the Chautauqua County Land Bank Corporation ("CCLBC"), which are shown as discretely presented component units.
-We also did not audit the financial statements of the Chautauqua Tobacco Asset Securitization Corporation ("CTASC"), which represents 0.8% and 1.8%, respectively, of the assets and revenues of governmental activities.
-Those financial statements were audited by other auditors whose report thereon has been furnished to us, and our opinion, insofar as it related to the amounts included for the CCIDA, CCLBC and CTASC, is based solely on the report of other auditors.
+We did not audit the financial statements of the Chautauqua County Industrial Development Agency, which is shown as a discretely presented component unit.
+We also did not audit the financial statements of the Chautauqua Tobacco Asset Securitization Corporation ("CTASC"), which represents 0.8% and 0.9%, respectively, of the assets and revenues of governmental activities.
+We also did not audit the financial statements of the Chautauqua County Land Bank Corporation, ("CCLBC"), which represents 1.5% and 7.2%, respectively, of the assets and revenues of the business-type activities.
+Those financial statements were audited by other auditors whose reports thereon have been furnished to us, and our opinion, insofar as it relates to the amounts included for the CCIDA, CTASC and CCLBC, is based solely on the report of other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
 The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
 In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 Accordingly, we express no such opinion.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.